How to update your PC's BIOS

 The process is a bit more involved for motherboards that don’t support this feature.
 First you’ll need to find your motherboard’s support page on the manufacturer’s website.
 The latest BIOS update should be in the support and downloads section.
 You’ll need to download and unzip the file, dump it onto a USB flash drive, and reboot your computer into the UEFI control panel.

 From there, you’ll need to launch the UEFI’s firmware update tool or flashing tool and back up your PC’s existing firmware to your flash drive—just in case something goes wrong.
-Then use the same UEFI utility to select the new firmware image that you downloaded from its location on the flash drive.
-Running the firmware update utility should take just a couple of minutes but make sure not to shut off your PC during this process.
+Then use the same UEFI utility to select the new firmware image you downloaded from its location on the flash drive.
+Running the firmware update utility should take just a couple of minutes, but make sure not to shut off your PC during this process.
 This is critical.

 Once the flashing process finishes, restart your computer and your updated PC BIOS is ready to rock.

-Some manufacturers offer utilities that can update your UEFI chip from directly inside Windows by running an .exe file, but we strongly recommend using one of the two methods above to avoid any unnecessary risks.
+Some manufacturers offer utilities that can update your UEFI chip from directly inside Windows by running an .exe file, but we strongly recommend using one of the two methods above to avoid any problems.

 Again, updating your PC’s BIOS can provide many benefits, but it’s important to understand the risks.
 Don’t touch it if there isn’t a clear, compelling reason to update your UEFI firmware.
 That said, if you want to drop in a newer CPU into an older motherboard, then it’s clear that a BIOS update lies in your future.